5 min read

 As you can imagine, we’re closely monitoring the coronavirus situation of — an area of impact and interest certainly for you all is manufacturing.
 Our manufacturing centers are producing medical and pharmaceutical products as we speak.
 Also in China, to a large extent, we’re back online and producing products.
 Of course, we’re in close alignment with the Chinese government to ensure that we can continue to provide and supply critical products to our customers.

 The impact that we are seeing is more on elective procedures.
-As you can imagine, in China, Japan and South Korea, the impact has been meaningful.
+As you can imagine, in China, Japan, and South Korea, the impact has been meaningful.
 Those procedures are starting to come back online.
 But I would say they’re not back to historic levels.
 We’re starting to see a similar trend in certain parts of Europe.
 And in the U.S., I would say we’re in the early innings of this whole event evolving.
 We’re — it’s a fluid situation, I would say.
 We’re closely monitoring it.
 I think what I can share is that many institutions have told their surgeons and their medical personnel not to travel.
 I don’t know if you’re aware, but the AAOS made the decision yesterday to cancel their meeting in Orlando.
 That’s the most important orthopedics congress that happens every year, around 17,000 health care providers join that congress.
 It’s canceled.
 It was going to be held at the end of the month.
 So that’s not going to continue.
 We expect that large meetings, certainly in March and April, will have a tendency to be canceled.

 AmerisourceBergen (3/10 – Barclays Health Conference)

 Question – Steven James Valiquette: So let me — just give me 2 seconds here to shift gears.
-Obviously, coronavirus, major topic around this conference.
+Obviously, coronavirus, the central topic around this conference.
 So we’ll certainly kick off with a few questions around that.
 And yes, so the shutdown in China, and there’s also been some restrictions from India and a few drugs has created some concerns for investors that drug shortages could occur just due to API shortages.
-So let’s just start maybe curious to see what you’re seeing and hearing in relation to this?
+So let’s just start may be curious to see what you’re seeing and hearing in relation to this?
 And also, does ABC typically stockpile inventory of certain drugs in these types of situations?
 I guess we’ll just start there.

 Answer – Steven H. Collis: Steve, thank you.
-And obviously, the coronavirus has had an effect because we would much rather be doing this in person with you and seeing all of our investors and other parties that have an interest in ABC and not having this annoying train in the background, would also be an advantage.
+And obviously, the coronavirus has had an effect because we would much rather be doing this in person with you, and seeing all of our investors and other parties that have an interest in ABC, and not having this annoying train in the background, would also be an advantage.
 But as you would expect, as a responsible company, we’ve been actively monitoring COVID-19 since the outbreak in Wuhan, literally from December when we first got reports of it.
-Obviously, that’s an important area for chemical and API manufacturing, and we are in constant communication with our manufacture partners.
-And we have those sort of bilateral relationships and the concern for the mutual customer, the provider customers and ultimately, the patients we serve to plan and analyze to ensure sustainability of supply.
-So we are monitoring this very fluid situation and trying to be as proactive as we can to make the necessary preparations and investments to prepare for a disruption if one would occur.
+Obviously, that’s an important area for chemical and API manufacturing, and we are in constant communication with our manufacturing partners.
+And we have those sorts of bilateral relationships and the concern for the mutual customer, the provider customers, and ultimately, the patients we serve to plan and analyze to ensure the sustainability of supply.
+So we are monitoring this very fluid situation and trying to be as proactive as we can to make the necessary preparations and investments to prepare for disruption if one would occur.
 So as an active participant — ABC is an active participant in the pharmaceutical supply chain.
 We’re constantly monitoring the situation, and we will continue to work closely to ensure a stable supply chain.